nilcons/firefox-hacks/compile/README.md

 If you do a `git clean -dfx` during development to get a clean recompile, don't forget to put back the `mozconfig` file after!

+# Take care of your cgroups

+If you don't have proper resource isolation set up, the build can severly slow down your desktop.
+If you need help with this, I have another post about cgroups: https://github.com/nilcons/cgroup-infos

 # Building

 Use `./mach build`, no need to configure or anything like that.